AOH-anger/WSGI_Server/README.md

 test software: appSer

 Note:

 1.WSGIServer is master file

+2.Only need to modify the relevant information, can run on Linux and Windows

-2.test files into appSer www directory under the installation path
+3.test files into appSer www directory under the installation path | the custom path